What Is Scan to BIM and How Much Does It Cost?

 The cost of scan to BIM can vary depending on your project.
 First, project size and scope play a major role.
 Larger buildings require more time to scan and process, and sites with multiple floors, complex MEP systems, or multiple roof sections typically increase the overall cost due to the added intricacy and data volume.

-The second factor is the level of detail (LOD) specified for the deliverables.
+The third factor is the level of detail (LOD) specified for the deliverables.
 LOD 100 to 200 models provide basic mass and geometry and tend to be more affordable.
 LOD 300 includes structural and architectural elements, falling into a mid-range price bracket.
 LOD 400 to 500 delivers highly detailed BIM models with full mechanical, electrical, and plumbing (MEP) integration and are higher in cost.

 Structural complexity is another important consideration.
 Simple warehouses or open layouts are less expensive to model compared to ornate historic buildings or facilities packed with dense MEP systems, which demand greater scanning resolution and scan to BIM modeling effort.